lennihein/cpu-emulator/doc/04_backend.md

 There are two possible approaches to performing rollbacks.
 The first approach tracks any changes that executed instructions make to the architectural state.
 When a fault occurs, these tracked changes can be performed in reverse in order to recover the target architectural state.
 The second approach records a snapshot of the architectural state when the faulting instruction is issued.
 When a fault occurs, this snapshot can be restored in order to recover the target architectural state.
 It is not publicly documented what approach real x86 CPUs take to performing rollbacks.
-Our implementation follows the snapshot-based approach, since it was judged to be easier to implement in a software-based simulator.
+Our implementation follows the snapshot-based approach, since it is judged to be easier to implement in a software-based simulator.

 In our case, the architectural state that needs to be restored includes the register state and the contents of memory.
 The state of the cache and the BPU are not considered part of the architectural state and are not restored when performing a rollback.